Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 	 - Terminate the registry editor.

  	 After the next boot, the VM will start in seamless mode.

+	 If Windows is used in a TemplateVM / AppVM combination, this registry fix has to be applied to the TemplateVM, as the `HKLM` registry key belongs to the template-based part of the registry.

  12. Lastly to enable file copy operations to a Windows VM the `default_user` property should be set the `<username>` that you use to login to the Windows VM.
 This can be done via the following command on a `dom0` terminal: *(where `<VMname>` is the name of your Windows VM)*